MagicKrol/C64-NewLands/README.md

 - Possibility to display multile pages of News (done by selecting NEWS option from menu)
 - For lvl 2 and lvl 3 (expanded) buildings size was increased from 1 to 2.
 - Changed pseudorandom number generator function.
-- Addd Scenarios (Free Play, Conquest, Survive, Peaceful Play)
+- Added Scenarios (Free Play, Conquest, Survive, Peaceful Play)
 - Multiple changes to game balance (ship/building params and costs)

 Bugs: